Best Medicare Advantage Plans in Minnesota

 Insurance companies typically charge monthly premiums for (MAPDs).
 Some service areas may offer a plan that has a $0 Premium.
 Even if your plan has a $0 premium, you’ll be responsible for other out-of-pocket costs.
 You must also continue paying your Part B premiums because you’re still in the Medicare program even though you’re receiving benefits through a Medicare Advantage plan.

 Medicare Advantage Prescription Drug plans (MAPDs) have a list of medications they cover called a formulary.
 The list can change at any time.
-If it does, the insurance company must notify you.
+If it does, the insurance company must notify you about changes to the drug benefit offered by your Medicare Part D plan.

 (MAPDs) in Minnesota must offer at least two medications in each drug category (for example, antibiotics or heart medicine).
 The medicines are divided into Prescription Drug tiers.
 The higher the tier, the higher the cost: